Streamie Master Plan

 - Big Things.
 Non-trivial features, possibly poorly defined and poorly understood.

 - Mac App.
 A real, true, native macOS app.
 Just imagine being able to distribute an app via the website!
 In addition to recording directly to locally attached storage, a Mac app could make use of a “record only” mode that performs no decoding or displaying, and would be capable of handling hundreds of cameras simultaneously.
 For organizations with an abundance of cameras, a Mac Mini would be a powerful and affordable management tool.
+For the time being, the iOS app runs great on Macs.

 Big Things